jundalisay/spblist/content/en/research/aristotle/metaphysics/book-1/part-9.md

 - Is it because existing things are other numbers, e.g. one number is man, another is Socrates, another Callias?
 - Why then are the one set of numbers causes of the other set?

-> *Superphysics Note: Form are only interpreted into numbers if they are used for comparison with other things of the same kind.
+{{< n n="Form are only interpreted into numbers if they are used for comparison with other things of the same kind. " >}}